Woe, Is Me

-Woe, Is Me is an American metalcore band from Atlanta, Georgia.
-Formed in 2009, the band is signed to Rise Records and its subsidiary, Velocity Records.
+Woe, Is Me is an American metalcore band from Atlanta formed in 2009.
+The band is signed to SBG Records.
+They were formerly signed to Rise Records and its subsidiary, Velocity Records.
 Their debut album, Numbers, was released on August 31, 2010, and charted at number 16 on Billboard's Top Heatseekers chart.

-Due to perpetual conflicts within the lineup the band suffered several lineup changes during its four-year run.
-The only original member who remained in the band through its lifespan was guitarist Kevin Hanson.
-Woe, Is Me officially broke up in September 2013.
-They announced their reunion in July of 2022 with the Vengeance lineup and played their first show in over 9 years in Dallas, Texas on October 29th, 2022.
+Due to ongoing disputes between members, the band underwent several lineup changes during its original four-year run, with guitarist Kevin Hanson being the only founding member who remained.
+Woe, Is Me disbanded in September 2013, but announced a reunion in July 2022 with the "Vengeance" lineup.
+They played their first show in over 9 years in Dallas, Texas on October 29, 2022.